LeslieDancey/FME_Desktop_Advanced/parameters_and_fme.md

 The AttributeCreator creates a set of attributes and the DateFormatter formats the date attribute to an XML-compatible ISO format.

 Open the parameters dialog for each transformer in turn.
 These are FME parameters, set by the workspace author and not available to the end-user.

+Here are the parameters for the DateFormatter:

+You can also find the same parameters in the Navigator window:

+**2) **Change XML Writer Parameter

+As a workspace author we need to change one of the Writer parameters.
+We don’t want the end-user to be setting this, so we’ll set it ourselves and not create a user parameter.

+In the Navigator window locate the XML Writer.
+Expand the parameters list.
+Locate the parameter labelled Pretty Print and double-click on it.

+In the dialog that opens, change the value to Yes and then click OK to close the dialog.
+We have now changed an FME parameter.